htr/vm-image-builder/README.md

 # vm image builder

 This repo contains a almost-ready-to-use Debian VM image builder.
+A nixos version can be found in this [branch](https://github.com/htr/vm-image-builder/tree/nixos).

 ### Quickstart